martinlynge/bit-docs/content/docs/conf-bit-json.md

 ### extensions : object

 The `extension` section configures your [extensions](/docs/ext-concepts.html).
 Those will be listed here after your [import](/docs/cli-import.html#import-an-extension) them.
 The extension's configuration and options are listed for each extension.

+### resolveModules : object

+The `resolveModules` section configures custom module resolution for Bit components.
+This is similar to Webpack's `resolve`, and contains 2 objects:

+* `moduleDirectories` - Add additional paths to resolve components from.
+* `aliases` - Sets an alias for a directory.